ibm-cloud-docs/containers/cs_clusters.md

     * If VRF and service endpoints are enabled in your {{site.data.keyword.cloud_notm}} account, select **Both private & public endpoints**.
     * If you cannot or do not want to enable VRF, select **Public endpoint only**.
   * To create a cluster that extends your on-premises data center only, or a cluster that extends your on-premises data center and provides limited public access with edge worker nodes, select **Both private & public endpoints** or **Private endpoint only**.
 Ensure that you have enabled VRF and service endpoints in your {{site.data.keyword.cloud_notm}} account.
 Note that if you enable the private service endpoint only, you must [expose the master endpoint through a private network load balancer](#access_on_prem) so that users can access the master through a VPN or {{site.data.keyword.BluDirectLink}} connection.
-  * To create a cluster that extends your on-premises data center and provides limited public access with a gateway device, select **Public endpoint only**.
+  * To create a cluster that extends your on-premises data center and provides limited public access with a gateway appliance, select **Public endpoint only**.
 8. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Filter the worker flavors by selecting a machine type.
 Virtual is billed hourly and bare metal is billed monthly.
       - **Bare metal**: Billed monthly, bare metal servers are provisioned manually by IBM Cloud infrastructure after you order, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.
 Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.